-The sE Reflexion Filter PRO paved the way for the dozens of copycats that later followed.
+As one of the first models to gain widespread popularity, the sE Reflexion Filter PRO paved the way for the many copycats that followed.

-While common wisdom says that absorption goes BEHIND the singer’s head, (where the mic is most sensitive)…
+While traditional acoustic theory says that absorption goes BEHIND the singer’s head, where the mic is most sensitive…

 Also check out their other models:

-- the cheaper sE Electronics Reflexion Filter X – (Amazon/B&H/Thomann)
+- the cheaper sE Electronics Reflexion Filter X – (Amazon/Sweetwater/Thomann)

 - the pricier sE Electronics SPACE – (Amazon/B&H/Thomann)

-Now one of the biggest complaints with reflection filters is that they’re heavy, and unstable on cheaper mic stands.
+With reflection filters, a common complaint is that they’re too heavy and unstable on cheaper mic stands.

-The Primacoustic VoxGuard uses a combination of lightweight acoustic foam and a high impact plastic frame.
+So to solve this problem and minimize weight, Primacoustic developed the Primacoustic VoxGuard, using lightweight acoustic foam and a high impact plastic frame.

 These features combined make the VoxGuard ideal for use with the cheaper stands used in many home studios.